dragan0107/RESTAPI_practice/README.md

 # RESTAPI_practice
-RESTAPI practice made with node and express, refactored version.
+RESTAPI practice made with node, express and mongoose, refactored version.

 How to use and test:
 1: fork the copy and run "npm install" on your machine;